Cory Monteith

 Cory Allan Michael Monteith (/mɒnˈtiːθ/; May 11, 1982 – July 13, 2013) was a Canadian actor and musician.
-He portrayed Finn Hudson on the Fox television series Glee.
-As an actor based in British Columbia, Monteith had minor roles on television series before being cast on Glee.
-During his success on the show, he also acted in films.
-His film work included Monte Carlo and a starring role in Sisters & Brothers (both 2011).
+He made his acting debut in the television series Stargate Atlantis (2004), and had other roles in shows including Smallville (2005), and Supernatural (2005).
+During his career, he starred in over eighteen dramas and seventeen films, with Monte Carlo (2011), Final Destination 3 (2006), and Sisters & Brothers (2011), all becoming commercially successful.

+Monteith is best known for his portrayal of Finn Hudson in the first four seasons of the Fox television series Glee.
+For his portrayal, he won a Screen Actors Guild Award and Teen Choice Award.

-Monteith had a troubled adolescence involving substance abuse from age 13, and left school at age 16.
-After an intervention by family and friends, he entered drug rehabilitation at age 19.
-In a 2011 interview with Parade magazine, he discussed his history of substance abuse as a teen, and in March 2013, he again sought treatment for addiction.
-On July 13, 2013, he died of a toxic combination of heroin and alcohol in a Vancouver hotel room.
+Monteith had a troubled adolescence with substance abuse from age 13, and entered drug rehabilitation at age 19.
+In a 2011 interview with Parade magazine, he discussed his history of substance abuse as a teen, and in March 2013, again sought treatment for his addiction.
+On July 13, 2013, he died from an overdose of heroin and alcohol in a Vancouver hotel room.

 Early life

 Monteith was born in Calgary, Alberta, on May 11, 1982, the younger son of Ann McGregor, an interior decorator, and Joe Monteith, a soldier who served in the Princess Patricia's Canadian Light Infantry.
 He had an older brother named Shaun.
 Monteith's parents divorced when he was seven years old, and he and his older brother were raised by their mother in Victoria, British Columbia.
 After the divorce, he saw little of his father due to military service, and he had social difficulties at school.
-From age 13, he used alcohol and marijuana and also started being truant from school.
+From age 13, he used alcohol and marijuana and also started playing truant from school.

 After attending 16 schools, including alternative programs for troubled teens, Monteith dropped out altogether at age 16.
 By that time, his drug and alcohol dependency had increased and Monteith turned to petty crimes, such as stealing money from friends and family, to fund his addictions.
 His mother and a group of friends staged an intervention when he was 19, and he began attending a rehabilitation program.
 Monteith stated, "I'm lucky on so many counts.
 I'm lucky to be alive."
 He eventually received his high school diploma in 2011 from an alternative school he attended in his youth in Victoria.

-Before breaking into show business, Monteith worked various jobs, including Walmart people greeter, taxicab driver, mechanic, school bus driver, roofer, and a drummer for a few bands.
+Before breaking into show business, Monteith worked various jobs, including Walmart Canada people greeter, taxicab driver, mechanic, school bus driver, roofer, and a drummer for a few bands.